0v3rride/Week-7/README.md

 ## Notes

 Using vagrant to setup wpdistillery was fairly easy to do once I got acquainted with the process.
 I couldn't really find anything pertaining to what I specifically did for exploit 2 (Persistent XSS as an authenticated user (variation of CVE-2015-3440)).
 I discovered it by playing around with it and trying different permuations of the exploit code by Klikki which eventually led to the XSS exploit.
 I also came across an interesting exploit (WordPress < 4.7.4 - Unauthorized Password Reset - https://www.exploit-db.com/exploits/41963/).
-However, from my understanding this would require me to setup my own temporary domain along with a publicly routable email server which I don't have enough insight for, but nevertheless the PoC was interesting to read about.
+However, from my understanding this would require me to setup my own temporary domain along with a publicly routable email server which I don't have enough insight for, but nevertheless the PoC was interesting to read about [WordPress Core <= 4.7.4 Potential Unauthorized Password Reset](https://exploitbox.io/vuln/WordPress-Exploit-4-7-Unauth-Password-Reset-0day-CVE-2017-8295.html)

 ## License